xjunko/riria/README.md

 ## riria-kernel-x64

-currently the kernel boots up and prints some stuff, not that interesting.

 <img width="1074" height="867" alt="image" src="https://github.com/user-attachments/assets/5a615f54-d255-4860-8d31-07c100d3969d" />

 ### what this is
 this is a very poor attempt at making an operating system, you should take everything that i did here as a what not to do.